GRTLCollaboration/GRDzhadzha/paper/paper.md

 # Acknowledgements

 We thank the GRChombo collaboration (http://www.grchombo.org) for their support and code development work.
-JB acknowledges funding from a UK Science and Technology Facilities Council (STFC) studentship.
+JB and JM acknowledge funding from a UK Science and Technology Facilities Council (STFC) studentship.
 JCA acknowledges funding from the Beecroft Trust and The Queen’s College via an extraordinary Junior Research Fellowship (eJRF).
 A few of the projects using this code have received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No 693024).
 KC acknowledges funding from the UKRI Ernest Rutherford Fellowship (grant number ST/V003240/1).